-Full details are found below and on the website of the UK's Department for Culture, Media and Sport here.
+Full details, including a list of the reports, are also on the website of the UK's Department for Culture, Media and Sport here.

-On 15 December 2010 the Panel issued its report on the claim from the heirs of Herbert Gutmann of Berlin for 'The Coronation of the Virgin' by Rubens now in the Courtauld Collection.
+15 December 2010: The Panel issued its report on the claim from the heirs of Herbert Gutmann of Berlin for oil sketch by Sir Peter Paul Rubens 'The Coronation of the Virgin' by Rubens now in the Courtauld Collection.
 To read the Panel's report and ruling, click here.
 The Panel rejected the claim on the grounds that the sale of the painting in 1934 was not due to Nazi persecution but arose from the calling in of debts pre-dating the Nazi seizure of power in Germany.

-On 15 September 2010 the Panel issued a revised report on the case of a 12th century Missal from the Metropolitan Chapter of the Cathedral City of Benevento, and reissued its recommendation that the Missal be restituted to Italy.
+15 September 2010: The Panel issued a revised report on the case of a 12th century Missal from the Metropolitan Chapter of the Cathedral City of Benevento, and reissued its recommendation that the Missal be restituted to Italy.
 The recommendation was accepted by the Culture Minister and the British Library has agreed to implement it.
 The Missal will be the first item to be restituted from the UK under the Holocaust (Return of Cultural Objects) Act 2009.